sudocrystal/scc-compsci/getting-unstuck.md

-# Programming Homework Help Guide Sheet
+# Programming Homework Help Guide

 If you are stuck on your long program homework, use this guide to help you get unstuck!